DanielLaV/study_buddy/user-stories-acceptance-crit.md

 - [ ] After the user has submitted their changes, they can view the updated card.

 ### Deleting a Card
-* As a logged-in user and viewing a card on the `/decks/:deckId/:cardId` page, I can delete a card that I have created.
+* As a logged-in user and viewing a deck that they have created (`/decks/:deckId/`), I can delete a card that I have created.
 * I will only see a `Delete Card` button if I am the user who created the card.
 * When I click the `Delete Card` button, the card will no longer exist.
 * If I try to navigate to the URL of the card that I have deleted, I will get a `404` error.